 Our Katherine Outback Experience Story

 When One Door Closes...

-Katherine Outback Experience was a product of the 2011 Live Beef Export Ban.
-Overnight Tom’s livelihood as a Horse-breaker and Trainer in the Top End of Australia was in tatters as a result of the Government’s knee-jerk decision to ban the live export of cattle.
-As a flow-on effect of the ban, stations were forced to seize operations which included the breaking and training of horses.
+Overnight Tom Curtain’s livelihood as a Horse Trainer in the Top End of Australia was in tatters following the Government’s decision to ban the live export of cattle.
+As a ripple effect of the ban, stations were forced to seize operations which included the training of horses.
 This meant Tom was out of work.

 ...
 Another Door Opens

 For the full story about Katherine Outback Experience and the team, check out our Online Blog.
 This is regularly updated with stories, special events and exciting news!